ChatFAQ/ChatFAQ/cli/README.md

 `chatfaq config host <REMOTE_ADRESS>`

-Then you can log in into the remote server:
+Then you can log in into the remote back-end server:

 `chatfaq config auth <TOKEN>`